 Final thoughts

-Prior to this work, attention quantization was mostly treated as an inference problem: improve smoothing, calibration, or other post-hoc fixes.
+Prior to this work, attention quantization was mostly treated as an inference problem: improve smoothing, calibration, or use other post-hoc fixes.
 Attn-QAT argues that this view is incomplete.
 Since modern attention kernels are fused and precision-sensitive, training methods and low-bit kernels must be co-designed.

 While NVIDIA’s headline FP4/FP8 (MMA) TFLOPS come from stacking units for pure GEMMs, attention often takes up the bulk of the wall-clock time in long-context agentic serving and video generation workloads.
 Across the Hopper $\rightarrow$ Blackwell $\rightarrow$ Rubin evolution, we see a trend toward algorithms and hardware becoming increasingly coupled as hardware headroom diminishes.

-For more details, see our paper.
+For more details, please see our paper.
 All code is available in FastVideo, our unified framework for video diffusion post-training and real-time inference.

 Citation